dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 ### [And Whose Leviathan Do I See In The Window?](#and-whose-leviathan-do-i-see-in-the-window)

-What do the people want? they want what they hear from mass communication, more or less, directly or one step removed. it is too easy for those with social/financial influence to control mass media and distort social media to engineer discourse and subvert even the most well-intentioned politicians. these would-be tyrants aren’t Kings, Roman demagogues or thirty conquering Spartans ...
+What do the people want? they want what they hear from mass communication, more or less, directly or one step removed.
+It is too easy for those with social/financial influence to control mass media and distort social media to engineer discourse and subvert even the most well-intentioned politicians.
+These would-be tyrants aren’t Kings, Roman demagogues or thirty conquering Spartans ...

 #### Leviathan ...
 HUNGRY!